tim42/yaggler/README.md

-yägGler
+yägGLer
 =======

-YägGler is a kind of 3D renderer, mainly focused on beeing non user-friendly.
+YägGLer is a kind of 3D renderer, mainly focused on beeing non user-friendly.

         /\          /\